fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 # Case Study

 {{< speaker_note >}}
-- We are going to see an example merging the periodic channel and the flow around a cylinder...
+- For example, we are going to **merge** the periodic channel and the flow around a cylinder...
 {{< /speaker_note >}}

 ---